IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Model Your Scenario: Use the ROI Calculator

 Don't guess.
 Run your numbers.
-Our ROI Calculator lets you input role type, target salary, current time-to-fill estimate, and internal recruiting cost assumptions to produce a side-by-side comparison of DIY vs. agency cost for your specific Las Vegas IT hiring scenario.
+Our ROI Calculator lets you input role type, current time-to-fill estimate, and internal recruiting assumptions to produce a side-by-side comparison of DIY vs. agency engagement for your specific Las Vegas IT hiring scenario.

-The cost of IT staffing agency Las Vegas engagements only looks high until you put it next to what you're actually spending to hire on your own.
+The investment in an IT staffing agency Las Vegas engagement only looks high until you put it next to what you're actually spending to hire on your own.

-Ready to compare costs for your next hire?
-Contact Direcstaff to discuss your current open roles and get a fee structure in writing before you commit.
+Ready to compare approaches for your next hire?
+Contact Direcstaff to discuss your current open roles and get engagement terms in writing before you commit.

 Key Takeaways

-• Internal recruiting fully loaded runs $80,000-$110,000+ per year in recruiter compensation and tooling, with no guarantee of a fill.
+• Internal recruiting carries significant fully-loaded annual costs per recruiter in compensation and tooling, with no guarantee of a fill.

 • SOW-based engagements and W-2 contract structures reduce worker classification risk in regulated industries like banking, insurance, and gaming.

-• Always audit bill rate vs. pay rate markup, read conversion fee clauses, and establish written SLAs before your first agency placement.
+• Always review fee structures, read conversion fee clauses, and establish written SLAs before your first agency placement.

 • Direcstaff has operated in IT staffing since 1996, covering seven industry verticals across the US and Canadian markets, with active pipelines in Las Vegas gaming, tech, and adjacent sectors.